learn-co-curriculum/phase-0-pac-2-intro/README.md

 ![Seelection Image](https://curriculum-content.s3.amazonaws.com/phase-0/pac-2-intro/Selection_thick.png)

-As represented in the image above, sometimes we need to deviate from the default **sequence**.
+As represented in the icon above, sometimes we need to deviate from the default **sequence**.
 We might need to **select** a different path.
 There's a [poem by Robert Frost](https://www.poetryfoundation.org/poems/44272/the-road-not-taken) about it.